Slovenia may have misread bank clean-up cost - OECD

 LJUBLJANA Slovenia, trying to avoid becoming the euro zone's next bailout victim, may have "significantly" misread the cost of fixing its troubled banks, the OECD said on Tuesday.

-Following last month's messy rescue of Cyprus, the country of 2 million perched on Italy's northeast border is seeking funds to heal its state-owned financial sector.
+Following last month's messy rescue of Cyprus, the country of 2 million perched on Italy's northeast border is facing intensifying market pressure while seeking funds to heal its state-owned financial sector.

-But Slovenia is not in immediate need of rescue, said Yves Leterme, deputy secretary general for the OECD.

-"The government of this country has been able to meet its financial needs without difficulties so far," Leterme said in Ljubljana while presenting an economic survey that assessed Slovenia's economic outlook as one of the worst in the OECD.

 The Organisation of Economic Cooperation and Development, a 34-member club of wealthy states, said Slovenia should save state-owned banks that were viable and sell them into private hands and allow those that were not to fail.

-According to an assessment made last year, the local banks, mostly state-owned, are burdened with 7 billion euros (5.8 billion pounds), or a fifth of Slovenia's annual output, in bad loans.
+According to an assessment made last year, the local banks, mostly state-owned, are burdened with 7 billion euros, or a fifth of Slovenia's annual output, in bad loans.

-The country risks falling behind in its race to catch up with Western living standards, the Paris-based organisation said, citing uncertain costs to bail out its lenders, pressure on its exports from the euro zone crisis, and a rise in lending costs after Cyprus's bailout.
+The country risks falling behind in its race to catch up with Western living standards, the Paris-based organisation said.

 It predicted a second straight year of economic contraction, by 2.1 percent.
 It also noted public debt had more than doubled to 47 percent of gross domestic product since 2008 and said that could rise to 100 percent by 2025 with no new reforms.